BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Ockham.md

-- Christianuty conflicts with Greek ethics
+- Christianity conflicts with Greek ethics
+- An indeterminist doctrine of responsibility fits the doctrine of Christian predestination